abhishekashyap/backend-st2-upgrad/README.md

 cd frontend
 ```

-Open the `index.html` file and you can perform the operations on the file.
+Open the `index.html` file and you can perform the operations on the app.